Choochoo/MovieReviewForSelfHosting/README.md

 ### IIS Deployment

-For detailed IIS deployment instructions, including how to set up multiple instances, see our comprehensive [IIS Deployment Guide](docs/IIS_DEPLOYMENT.md).
+For detailed IIS deployment instructions, including how to set up multiple groups, see our comprehensive [IIS Deployment Guide](docs/IIS_DEPLOYMENT.md).

 Key points for IIS deployment:
-- Configure instance and port using command line arguments in web.config
+- Configure group and port using command line arguments in web.config
-- Each instance maintains separate configuration and database
+- Each group maintains separate configuration and database
 - No port configuration needed in the UI - handled via deployment configuration

 ## 📝 License